 The EAS may send EAS discovery request with EAS ID, Application Group ID and EAS synchronization support, which indicates the request to obtain EAS(s) currently serving the Application Group ID with the requested EAS ID in order to perform EAS synchronization.

+The Application group ID is included in the EAS discovery request if the S-EAS wants to discover a common EAS for the group.
+If the EAS discovery request is triggered by S-EAS due to overload or maintenance reason for the Application Group, the S-EAS also includes list of UE IDs in the EAS discovery request.